Close

 Pre-Summit Professional Development

-pre seminar session
+pre summit session

-Join us on Monday, July 24, 2023, to learn from subject matter experts and network with your peers from around the globe during the 2023 Global Training Summit (GTS) Pre-Summit Professional Development!
+Join us on Monday, July 29, 2024, to learn from subject matter experts and network with your peers from around the globe during the 2024 Global Training Summit (GTS) Pre-Summit Professional Development!

 These signature professional learning opportunities are designed to bring together experts and practitioners that will inspire and equip you with the skills and strategies you need to lead with confidence.
 Additionally, you won’t want to miss this opportunity to connect with like-minded professionals who are committed to serving military-connected students.